lqueryvg/sftp-lambda/README.md

 - Implement multiple "flows" (e.g. different target directories, buckets, or FTP servers with their own connection information) by deploying multiple instances of the lambdas with relevant variables.
 - Each push "flow" will need it's own SQS queue.
+- It is recommended that the `push` & `pushRetry` lambdas for each flow are configured with parallelism of `1`.
+This will be slower when writing multiple objects to a bucket but has the following advantages:
+  - It prevents the SFTP server from being over-loaded with multiple simultaneous connects
+  - It prevents some unusual edge cases occuring, for example if you put an S3 object then immediately overwrite it, 2 lambdas would be triggered for the same object, potentially racing each other to put different versions of the same object.
+    Which will win ?
+It's better to not leave this to chance.

 ### Environment Variables